keboola/connection-docs/tutorial/onboarding/usage-blueprint/index.md

 ## Keboola Project Rules and Principles
 ### Managing Project Users
-> *As we mentioned in the previous chapters it’s typical to identify a Project Owner who is mainly responsible for managing project users.
+> *As mentioned before, a project owner is mainly responsible for managing project users.
+Keboola has different roles for project users.*
-> Keboola identifies several project user roles.*

-The Project Owner bears the responsibility of ensuring that users are invited into their projects with the suitable roles.
+The project owner needs to ensure users are added with the right roles.
 Keboola user roles are documented [here](https://help.keboola.com/management/project/users/#user-roles).
-It's essential to understand that the status of Project Owner is purely a formal role and doesn't directly correspond to specific Keboola project roles and privileges.
-In most cases, users are invited under a project admin role
+Remember, being a project owner is a formal role and doesn’t directly correspond to specific Keboola project roles and privileges.
-(or a share role) unless there is a specific requirement for a different role.
+Usually, users are invited as project admins or with a sharing role unless they need a different one.

-To invite or remove a user from your project, please refer to the official steps outlined in the Keboola documentation [here](https://help.keboola.com/management/project/users/#inviting-user).
+To invite or remove a user from your project, follow the steps in the [Keboola documentation](https://help.keboola.com/management/project/users/#inviting-user).

 ### Naming Conventions
-> *Implementing naming conventions for all components in Keboola is recommended.
-This ensures that the project remains organized, comprehensible,
+> *Using naming conventions for all Keboola components is recommended to keep your project well organized, comprehensible, and simpler to manage and navigate.
-> and simpler to manage and navigate.
-Keep in mind that the following is just a suggestion, as there is no universally recognized best practice
+> The guidelines below are just suggestions, as there is no universally recognized best practice for naming.*
-> for naming conventions.*

 All configurations for Keboola components, including data source and data destination connectors, transformations, workspaces, flows, and others, along with any Storage objects created, are required to adhere to the standard naming conventions outlined below.